QuakedK/Oneclick/Unsupported Features.md

 You cannot play the Windows store/Bedrock version of Minecraft due to the required services to login being disabled.
 The java version of Minecraft works using [Minecraft Legacy Launcher](https://aka.ms/minecraftClientWindows), [Lunar Client](https://www.lunarclient.com/download) or [Badlion Client](https://www.badlion.net/).
 ___

+(Razer Apps)

+Razor apps have been reported to break and not work like razer synapse.
+___

 (Bluetooth)

 Natively Oneclick disables Bluetooth, but most Bluetooth devices with usb dongles allow for use and connection even after Oneclick.
 If your device has no dongle and requires full wireless connection I would not recommend using Oneclick.
 The process of reverting Bluetooth is long and tedious, requiring you to enable a lot of disabled services basically making the debloat aspect of Oneclick useless.
 Not recommended but here's a [Bluetooth Fixer](https://github.com/QuakedK/Downloads/blob/main/Bluetooth%20Fixer.bat).